 This segment recorded a turnover of H 2641 million compared to previous year's H1965 million a growth of 34%.
 The growth is attributable mainly to a change in businessmodel where the Company has taken up the distribution of products sourced from overseasmanufacturers.
 Profit from the segment improved by 42% to H 214 million over the previousyear.

 A report on Corporate Governance along with a certificate from a practicing CompanySecretary confirming compliance with the conditions of corporate governance is attachedas Annexure I to this report.

 Responsible Care / Corporate Social Responsibility

 Your Company is committed to conduct its business in a socially and environmentallyresponsible way for the benefit of all its stake-holders.
-Planet Possible is yourCompanys approach to sustainability which focuses on creating more value from fewerresources across the whole value chain.
-It is also about increasing our resourceefficiency and working together with both customers and suppliers to develop sustainablesolutions for the challenges people face every day.
+Planet Possible is yourCompany's approach to sustainability which focuses on creating more value from fewerresources across the value chain.

-During the year your Company implemented several CSR initiatives on its own withemployee volunteers as well as in partnership with implementing agencies.
-Such activitieswere mainly executed in the areas of health education skill development and environmentprotection.
-A report on the CSR activities and initiatives undertaken by your Company isattached as Annexure II B.
+During the year your Company implemented several CSR projects on its own with employeevolunteers as well as in partnership with implementing agencies.
+Such activities weremainly executed in the areas of health education skill development and environmentprotection.
+A report on the CSR activities undertaken by your Company is attached as

 Any member interested in obtaining such particulars may inspect the same at theRegistered Office of the Company or write to the Company Secretary for a copy.